Want to browse some Sheffield Wednesday retro shirts? Read on…

 1985 Home Shirt

-They were only three points behind fourth placed Manchester United.
-Lee Chapman and Brian Marwood top scored with 15 goals apiece this season.
+They were only three points behind fourth-placed Manchester United.
+Lee Chapman and Brian Marwood top-scored with 15 goals apiece this season.
+Unfortunately they missed out on European football due to the ban on English clubs as a result of the Heysel Stadium disaster at the end of the season.

 1993 Home Shirt